 - Feta crumbled, to taste

 - Salt and pepper to taste

 - Heat 3 tablespoons of olive oil in a large pan over medium heat.
-Add the shrimp and cook, flipping once, until cooked through; about 5 minutes.
-With a slotted spoon, remove the shrimp to a bowl; set aside.
+Add the shrimp and cook, flipping once, until cooked through or about 5 minutes.
+With a slotted spoon, remove the shrimp to a bowl and set aside.

 - Add the remaining 2 tablespoons of oil, the garlic, and the white parts of the scallion to the pan and cook for 1 minute.
 Add the cauliflower rice and cook, breaking it up with the back of a wooden spoon, until heated through and just starting to brown; about 7 more minutes.
 Add the shrimp back to the pan along with the lemon juice and zest, oregano, feta, and salt and pepper.
 Cook for an additional 2 minutes, or until the feta has started to melt.
 Turn the heat off and stir in the watercress so that it wilts slightly.

-- Divide between plates and top with the green parts of the scallion an more feta.
+- Divide between plates and top with the green parts of the scallion and more feta.
 Serve with lemon wedges.